datoviz/datoviz/docs/quickstart/index.md

 ### VisPy

-Visky borrows ideas and code from several past projects, the main one being **VisPy**.
+Visky borrows ideas and code from several existing projects, the main one being **VisPy**.

 This Python scientific visualization library was created in 2013 by Luke Campagnola (developer of **pyqtgraph**), Almar Klein (developer of **visvis**), Nicolas Rougier (developer of **glumpy**), and myself (Cyrille Rossant, developer of **galry**).
 We had decided to join forces to create a single library borrowing ideas from the four projects.
 There is today a small community of developers and users around VisPy, although the four initial developers are no longer actively involved in the project.
 VisPy has recently received [funding from the **Chan Zuckerberg Initiative**](https://chanzuckerberg.com/eoss/proposals/rebuilding-the-community-behind-vispys-fast-interactive-visualizations/), thanks to the efforts of David Hoese, the new maintainer of the library.
 VisPy is also extensively used by the [napari image viewer software](https://napari.org/).